 victory at the Indianapolis 500.

-In keeping with the summer party atmosphere, the race is traditionally preceded by the Indy 500 Festival, a month-long celebration in Indianapolis leading up to the race.
+In keeping with the party atmosphere, the race is traditionally preceded by the Indy 500 Festival, a month-long celebration in Indianapolis leading up to the race that takes place during a fun Memorial Day 2020 weekend.

 With all the